 The resident travel model comprises numerous interacting components, called "submodules."
 It starts with generating a representative population for the San Diego region.
 Once a representative population is created, the model predicts long-term and medium-term decisions such as a choice of work or school location and a household's choice of number of cars to own.
-Next, each person's day is scheduled, taking into account the priority of various activities and interaction among the household members.
+Next, each person's day is scheduled, considering the priority of various activities and interaction among the household members.
 Once all journeys to and from home have been scheduled, the model predicts specific travel details such as mode, the number of stops to make, where to stop, and when to depart from each stop to continue the tour.
-A tour is a journey that begins and ends at home, and it can include stops at other destinations on the way to or from the primary destination.
 The results of resident travel model are a list of trips and tours by person by household by time of day.